Ferde Grofé: Early life

-Grofé was born in New York City in 1892 to German immigrants.
+Grofé was born on 127 East Third Street, New York City, in 1892 to German immigrants.
 He came by his extensive musical interests naturally.
-His family had four generations of classical musicians.
-His father, Emil von Grofé, was a baritone who sang mainly light opera; his mother, Elsa Johanna Bierlich von Grofé, a professional cellist, was also a versatile music teacher who taught Ferde to play the violin and piano.
-Elsa's father, Bernardt Bierlich, was a cellist in the Metropolitan Opera Orchestra in New York and Elsa's brother, Julius Bierlich, was first violinist and concertmaster of the Los Angeles Symphony.
+His family included several musicians.
+His father, Emil von Grofé, was a baritone who mainly performed in light opera.
+His mother, Elsa Johanna Bierlich von Grofé, was a professional cellist and a versatile music teacher who taught Ferde to play both the violin and the piano.
+Elsa's father, Bernard Bierlich, was a cellist in the Metropolitan Opera Orchestra in New York, and her brother, Julius Bierlich, was the first violinist and concertmaster of the Los Angeles Symphony.

 Musical education

-Ferde's father died in 1899, after which his mother took Ferdie abroad to study piano, viola, and composition in Leipzig, Germany.
+Ferde's father died in 1899, after which his mother took him abroad to study piano, viola, and composition in Leipzig, Germany.
 Ferde became proficient on a wide range of instruments including piano (his favored instrument), violin, viola (he became a violist in the LA Symphony), baritone horn, alto horn, cornet and drums.
 This command of musical instruments and composition gave Ferde the foundation to become, first an arranger of other composers' music, and then a composer in his own right.

 Grofé left home at age 14 and variously worked as a milkman, truck driver, usher, newsboy, elevator operator, helper in a book bindery, iron factory worker, and played in a piano bar for two dollars a night, and as an accompanist.
 He continued studying piano and violin.
 When he was 15 he was performing with dance bands.
 He also played the alto horn in brass bands.
 He was 17 when he wrote his first commissioned work, "Elks' Grand Reunion March & Two-step".